Avian Protection Program

 Raptors, large birds a major focus

 SRP's new electric facilities are designed to prevent birds from coming in contact with "hot" or energized portions of the system.
 SRP routinely upgrades older poles and transformers when problems with raptors occur.
-You can view a diagram that shows how the protection devices work.

 Devices that protect birds from the electric system include:

 - plastic caps on top of transformer bushings and lightning arresters that insulate and prevent electrical conduction